akhealth/EIS-Modernization/procurement-docs-search/prototype-findings.md

 Legacy data schemas are complex and may be inconsistent across different systems.
-We obtained a better understanding of the legacy data sources through our prototyping process, completely mapping these schemas and reconciling them feel beyond the scope of this work.
+We obtained a better understanding of the legacy data sources through our prototyping process.
+However, completely mapping these schemas and reconciling them was beyond the scope of this work.
 Identifying which data elements to return in a search solution and linking data in different systems will be an important aspect of the search application and will be closely tied to user research activities.